chenkang455/USP-Gaussian/README.md

 ## 🗓️ TODO
-- [x] Release the synthetic/real-world dataset.
+- [x] Release the synthetic dataset.
 - [x] Release the training code.
 - [x] Release the scripts for processing synthetic dataset.
 - [ ] Release the project page.